chianglynn/react-ecommerce-comfysloth/README.md

 # React E-Commerce Project - ComfySloth

-This is a project of the [React Tutorial and Projects Course](https://www.udemy.com/course/react-tutorial-and-projects-course/).
+This is a react project from the [React Tutorial and Projects Course](https://www.udemy.com/course/react-tutorial-and-projects-course/).

 ## Table of contents